uccser/cs-unplugged/docs/source/developer/resources.rst

 It is also possible to use this class for dynamically rendering text *without* an SVG file to define the parameters of the text fields.

-  1. Initialise TextBoxDrawer without an SVG path
+  1. Initialise TextBoxDrawer without an SVG path.
-  2. Create an instance of the TextBox class to define the parameters of the text field (this is normally created automatically with the information extracted from the SVG)
+  2. Create an instance of the TextBox class to define the parameters of the text field (this is normally created automatically with the information extracted from the SVG).
-  3. Call ``write_text_box`` with the instantiated TextBox object instead of a textbox identifier
+  3. Call ``write_text_box`` with the instantiated TextBox object instead of a textbox identifier.

 A simple example: